 The Council, as a Harbour Authority, is responsible for the following maritime services: Beaumaris, Fryars Bay, Glyn Garth, Menai Bridge, Red Wharf Bay and Amlwch Harbour.
 The Statutory Harbour Undertakings (Accounts, etc.) Regulations 1983, no. 931, exempts harbour authorities with a turnover of less than £250,000 from the requirement to prepare separate harbour accounts under the Harbours Act 1964.
 The income and expenditure for these maritime services are, instead, included in these accounts under Highways, Roads and Transport in line with the CIPFA SeRCOP.
-The maritime accounts are, nevertheless, ring-fenced and any accrued deficit/surplus for these harbours is held within the general fund for future investment in maritime services or to repay amounts owed to the Council Fund.
-In 2016/17, the turnover on maritime services was £47,336.
+The maritime accounts are, nevertheless, ring-fenced and any accrued deficit/surplus for these harbours is held within the general fund for future investment in maritime services was £47,336.
 Costs incurred during the year were £122,797 (which includes £58,671 of loan interest/capital repayment).
 The deficit balance on Maritime services at 31 March 2017 was £476,580.
 This is the amount owed to the Council general reserve from Maritime services.